JetBrains/teamcity-sdk-docs/topics/basic-ui-plugins.md

 >
 {type="tip"}

-Now, you can compile your plugin using the Intellij IDEA run configuration _Build Plugin_ or using the CLI command:
+You can compile your plugin using the Intellij IDEA run configuration _Build Plugin_ or using the CLI command:

 ```shell script